-Despite claims being made to the contrary, no one company (or group of companies) can dictate to the rest of industry what breeds will be used or how chickens will be raised.
+Despite claims being made to the contrary, no one company (or group of companies) can dictate what breeds will be used or how chickens will be raised.

 The vast majority of restaurants and retailers purchase chickens from farmers who raise two major breeds.
 The poultry breeding companies that serve the Canadian market use the process of genetic selection to carefully select for desirable traits in chickens.
 This is the same process that gives us Great Danes and Chihuahuas - it is not genetic modification.